zalando/skipper/docs/reference/filters.md

 This allows you to have a trace in your logs, that traces from the incoming request on the edge to all backend services.

-Flow IDs must be in a [certain format][flowid_validation] to be reusable in skipper.
+Flow IDs must be in a certain format to be reusable in skipper.
+Valid formats depend on the generator used in skipper.
+Default generator creates IDs of length 16 matching the following regex: `^[0-9a-zA-Z+-]+$`

 Paramters: